arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

+Chuck Schumer, the Senate majority leader, said he would call a vote on a $52bn package of subsidies to American **chipmakers** as soon as Tuesday.
+Two years in the making, the legislation was prompted by concerns that China’s semiconductor industry has [raced ahead](https://www.economist.com/business/america-has-a-plan-to-throttle-chinese-chipmakers/21808959) of America’s.
+Senators are expected to vote on a pared-down version of the bill: other provisions related to American competitiveness vis-à-vis China, such as grants for science research, were scrapped.

  **Euromoney** , a British financial news company, accepted a takeover bid of around $2bn from private equity groups Astorg and Epiris, a rare take-private deal amidst economic uncertainty.
 If accepted by shareholders, the deal will see the business split into two, with Astorg taking Euromoney’s price reporting division and Epiris taking the rest.

- **China’s** banking regulator asked lenders to provide credit to certain **property** **developers** so that they could complete unfinished residential properties.
-A growing number of home buyers across China have stopped paying mortgages on incomplete and stalled projects, threatening to worsen a [slump in the property sector](https://www.economist.com/finance-and-economics/china-scrambles-to-prevent-property-pandemonium/21807940).
-Banks have also been asked to support mergers and acquisitions by developers to help stabilise the market.

 At least 20 people died and another 30 went missing after a boat capsized in the Indus river in **Pakistan** .
 The boat, which was carrying over 100 people, was travelling to a wedding.
 Its passengers were mostly women and children.
 Divers have rescued more than 90 passengers so far, according to officials.